-But iPhones are always an investment, and there’s no better reason to pick up a durable screen protector for your iPhone X. Apple’s flagship is IP67 rated for water and dust-resistance, but the company makes no claims the glass back and front will survive drops on concrete, tile, or less forgiving surfaces.
-Luckily, accessory makers are more than happy to fill the need.
+iPhones are always an investment, and there’s no better reason to pick up a durable screen protector for your iPhone X. Apple’s phone is IP67 rated for water and dust-resistance, but the company makes no claims the glass back and front will survive drops on concrete, tile, or less forgiving surfaces.
+Luckily, accessory makers are more than happy to fill the requirements.
 Check out our list of the best iPhone X screen protectors and where to buy them.
 When you’re finished, don’t forget to check out our guide to the best iPhone X cases.

 Anker is well known for a range of phone accessories including Bluetooth speakers, cables, and chargers, but recently has become known for its new protective options, including its screen protectors.
 These tempered glass screen protectors (it’s a twin pack) curve slightly to protect the front of your phone, as well as the slightly curved edge, but also don’t interfere with most cases you might use to protect the rest of your iPhone X. The GlassGuard also comes with Anker’s DoubleDefence tech, reinforcing it even further.
 Although there’s two in the pack, Anker wants you to get it right first time, so there’s an installation guide included too.